kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-01-eventing-troubleshooting.md

 1. Check the HTTP status code returned after sending an event.

     - If the HTTP status code is 4xx, check if you are sending the events in correct formats.
-Eventing supports two event formats (legacy and cloud events); see the [Eventing tutorials](../../../03-tutorials/00-eventing) for more information.
+Eventing supports two event formats (legacy and CloudEvents); see the [Eventing tutorials](../../../03-tutorials/00-eventing) for more information.

     -  If the HTTP status code is 5xx, check the logs from the Eventing publisher proxy Pod for any errors.
 To fetch these logs, run this command: